-Materials and Services remain steady with slight increases.
-Agency Bond insurance is on a 3-year pre-paid plan and is due in November 2017, therefore a budget amount is included for this year.
+We have increased Materials and Services to accommodate extra legal services if the Agency attains a new debt consolidation loan and new money loan this fiscal year.
+Agency Bond insurance is on a 3-year pre-paid plan and is not due until 2020, therefore a budget amount is not included for this year.
 The General Fund Unappropriated Ending Fund Balance is 10%, as in previous years.